dougeby/IntuneDocs/intune/reports-proc-create-with-odata.md

 # Create a report from the OData feed with Power BI

-In this tutorial, you're going to create a treemap visualization using Power BI Desktop with an interactive filter.
+This article explains how to create a treemap visualization using Power BI Desktop with an interactive filter.
 For example, your CFO might like to how the overall distribution of devices compares to just company owned to personal devices.
 The treemap provides insight into the total number of device types.
 You can review the number of iOS, Android, and Windows devices that are either company owned or personally owned.

 ### Overview of creating the chart